Skip to main content

 Home Inspection

-A professional evaluation of a property's physical condition before purchase, examining the structure, systems (electrical, plumbing, HVAC), roof, foundation, and potential safety hazards.
+A professional once-over of a property's physical condition before you buy—covering the structure, electrical, plumbing, HVAC, roof, foundation, and potential safety red flags.

-The inspection covers: structural integrity (foundation, framing, walls), roof condition and estimated remaining life, electrical system (panel, wiring, outlets), plumbing (pipes, water heater, drainage), HVAC system (heating, cooling, ductwork), insulation and ventilation, exterior elements (siding, grading, drainage), and safety issues (radon, mold, asbestos indicators).
+The checklist is thorough: structural integrity (foundation, framing, walls), roof condition and how many years it likely has left, electrical system (panel, wiring, outlets), plumbing (pipes, water heater, drainage), HVAC (heating, cooling, ductwork), insulation and ventilation, exterior elements (siding, grading, drainage), and safety concerns like radon, mold, or asbestos indicators.

 Frequently Asked Questions